Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 The two major properties of a cell are activation_type, and cell_morphology

+> Randomly generate the lengths of seconday dendrites based on morphology?
+> Usage based growth may need to be implemented at some point

 - activation_type : controls the type of value returned by the axon
   - -1, 1, or modulatory chemical
 - cell_morphology : controls the number of dendrites, and their direction
-  - pyramid : 4 adjacent dendrites, a local dendrite, and a long apical dendrite
+  - pyramid : 4 adjacent or basal dendrites, a local dendrite, a long apical dendrite, and axon
-  - interneruon : apical dendrite
+  - bipolar : 1 dendrite, and axon
+  - unipolar : receptor directly to axon (sensory cells)
+- inhibitory types in cortex
+  - chandelier
+  - pv basket
+  - long projecting (l6 to relay)
+  - martinotti (l2 to l3)
+  - interneuron selective (l2/3 to l5/6)
-  - ?
+  - cck basket

 > The different supported cell morphologies are still a WIP
 > What determines the length of each dendrite?